Holes (American Horror Story): Plot

 Beverly informs Kai that Bob is compromising news coverage of the clown murders and thereby hindering Kai's campaign.
-Kai, Beverly, Winter, Harrison, Detective Samuels, Ivy, Gary, and Beverly's cameraman, RJ, don clown masks, break into Bob's house, and kill him and a gimp he has suspended in his basement.
+Kai, Beverly, Winter, Harrison, Detective Samuels, Ivy, Gary, and Beverly's cameraman, RJ, don clown masks, break into Bob's house, and kill him and a gimp he has suspended in his attic.

 Ivy and RJ are deeply disturbed by the murders.
 Beverly later advises Kai to cut ties with RJ, whom she views as a weak link.
 Each cult member, beginning with Ivy, shoots a tied-up RJ in the head with a nail gun before Kai finishes him off.

+Ally sees Meadow lying in an open grave in her backyard.
 Meadow pleads to Ally for safety from the cult and lets it slip that Ivy is a member.
-Ally later sees Meadow lying in an open grave in her backyard.

 Beverly probes Kai about the whereabouts of his parents and Kai divulges that his mom shot his abusive father and then herself in a murder–suicide.
 Dr. Rudy Vincent, revealed to be Kai and Winter's older brother, insisted that they cover up their deaths in order to protect his career and continue receiving their mom's pension and their dad's disability checks.